aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/install-aspose-words-for-sharepoint/uninstalling-aspose-words-for-sharepoint/_index.md

 ﻿---
-title: Uninstalling Aspose.Words for SharePoint - Aspose.Words for SharePoint
+title: Uninstalling Aspose.Words for SharePoint
+second_title: Aspose.Words for SharePoint
 articleTitle: Uninstalling Aspose.Words for SharePoint
 linktitle: Uninstalling Aspose.Words for SharePoint
 description: "How to uninstall the Aspose.Words for SharePoint."